The-I-In-Team/pokeunder/README.md

 ## Friendship

 Friendship works a little differently in Pokémon Underground.
 If your Friendship is too low, a Pokémon might not listen to you, with chances as low as 25%.
+When a Pokémon does not listen to you, you will get the message "But it refused!".
 The cap on the Friendship value depends on your LOVE.
 The higher your LOVE, the lower the cap will be.

 ## Building